granddivino/Unhinged/readme.txt

  into her car and takes off.
 On the way home, Meg says she wants to stop and get ice cream.

  Question: Karen is already late for her book club.
 What should she do?
- Choice E: Get your daughter ice cream so she stops whining.
- Choice F: Go to book club!
+ Choice E: Get your daughter ice cream so she stops whining. +1 point Choice F: Go to book club! +3 points

  Scenario 4:
  (Result of choice C)